Skip to content

 How to connect to Google Cloud servers

-You can use SSH from your browser with these web browsers: Google Chrome (latest version), Firefox, Microsoft Edge, Internet Explorer 11 and later, and Safari 8 and later.
+Supported browsers include Google Chrome, Firefox, Microsoft Edge, Internet Explorer 11 and later, and Safari 8 and later.

 No additional software or browser extensions are needed.
 Log in to Google Cloud Console and go to Menu ==> Compute Engine ==> VM instances.